cerb/cerb.github.io/_guides/classifiers/yes-no.md

 That's exactly what a classifier does for us -- it weighs the evidence it's given and makes a prediction.
 It's important to understand that classifiers can use their training to make accurate predictions even for responses they've never seen.

 If a user responds to the bot with _"sure, make it happen!"_, the classifier may predict with 99.82% confidence that the user meant _"yes"_.
-If, instead, the user says _"stop, I don't want this"_, the classifier may predict with 82.97% confidence that they meant _"no"_.
+If instead the user says _"stop, I don't want this"_, the classifier may predict with 82.97% confidence that they meant _"no"_.

 With that information, a bot can pick the appropriate [outcome](/docs/bots/#decisions-and-outcomes) for a _"Did they say yes?"_ decision.